barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

     :match_4: {1, 2, 3}||| Set
     :match_5: {"a": 5, "b": 2}|||Dictionary

-    Drag each item to its type.
+    Drag each object to its type.

 .. mchoice:: funct_set_dict_which_are_immutable_mc
     :practice: T